front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 To better understand and test your schema, you can use **GraphQL Playground**.
 It is a web interface for GraphQL, similar to what PhpMyAdmin is for MySQL.
-In Front-Commerce Lite, we can access it at [http://0.0.0.0:4000/playground](http://0.0.0.0:4000/playground).
+In Front-Commerce, we can access it at [http://0.0.0.0:4000/playground](http://0.0.0.0:4000/playground).

 <blockquote class="note">
 <p>You may think that some queries are already launched in our `EnhanceHome`
-and that splitting the StoreLocatorQuery from them is inefficient.
+and that separating the `StoreLocatorQuery` from them is inefficient.
 But `react-apollo` will handle that for you.
-It will batch the requests to avoid too many network rountrips.
-This allows us to only think about what a component needs.
+It will batch the requests to avoid too many network roundtrips.
+This allows us to only think about what data a component needs.
 The responsibility for the retrieval of its data lies with it and it allows us to use it anywhere.</p>